Kyriosity/read-write/README+/.net/README.md

 ## Bottom lines

 Genuine `C++` or `Perl` experts are legitimate in branding `C#` as "just another _Basic_".
 Veterans of JavaScript and pioneers of TypeScript will find it too rigid.
-While others will argue that it harnesses design fantasies for the sake of development progress and clarity.
+While `C#` adepts will argue that their language harnesses design fantasies for the sake of development progress and prevents wicker code.

-Languages like TypeScript may lack the best of C# parts (as LINQ), but render more flexible syntax and cutting-edge features.
+Languages like TypeScript may lack some of the best aspects of `C#` (such as LINQ), but offer more flexible syntax and cutting-edge features.

-With all the praise given, **`C#`** isn't monumentally accomplished and has its foibles and lacks ([**README**➕](README+) for criticisms, wishlists, and ideas).
+And with all the praise given, **`C#`** isn't monumentally accomplished and has its foibles and lacks ([**README**➕](README+) for criticisms, wishlists, and ideas).

 🔚 🌔 ...
 2020-2025 ...